liron-navon/gql-to-typescript/README.md

 `;
 /* .... some other code */
 ```
-And after going through the converter, we will get this great typescript file, we even get the optionals, but do notice that all functions will be optionals to make life easier when using Query or Mutation in your ts code.
+And after going through the converter, we will get this typescript file, do notice that all functions (queries, mutations and subscriptions) will be optionals to make life easier when using them in your ts code.

 ```typescript
 export namespace StarTrackApi {